allolib-s23/notes-christinetu15/index.md

 * Instructions to play: run ```./run.sh tutorials/synthesis/arcane.cpp```
 * In this demo, I wanted to find a better way to represent the song that wasn't repeatedly hard coding each note through calling the playNote function (which was not very DRY).
 I wanted to use JSON to represent the playNote function inputs and to be able to create music in a music notation program where I could simply drag and drop notes to where I wanted them to be (like Musescore).
 I found that after converting my Musescore piece to MIDI, I could convert the MIDI to JSON and use a C++ JSON interpreter to get the notes, along with all the associated information such as time, amplitude, and duration.
 In this way, I could use dynamics and staccato/legato without having to think about the explicit duration/amplitude of the note.
 For this piece, I chose the plucked string sound as I thought it lent a medieval atmosphere to the song, and a Square Wave sound for the melody as it had a haunting sort of sound.

+To convert from Musescore to JSON & use it in allolib:
+1. Install musescore & create your piece!
+2. Export your piece in midi and convert to json (https://www.visipiano.com/midi-to-json-converter/) and add the json file to the allolib synthesis folder
+3. Install json parser https://github.com/nlohmann/json and make sure to add the json.h file to the allolib synthesis folder
+4. In your file, include the json parser (example) and use the parser to get the individual notes for your piece (example).
+Make sure to include the entire file path when parsing your json file! (like this)

 ## 4. "Breath of the Wild Main Theme" - Legends of Zelda: Breath of the Wild Soundtrack
 * Transcription from Scarred Wolf on Musescore; the song is from the soundtrack of the video game "Legends of Zelda: Breath of the Wild"
 * [Link to repo](https://github.com/allolib-s23/demo1-christinetu15/blob/main/tutorials/synthesis/botw.cpp)